mazizullah01/MeetFlow-WebRTC-zoomClone/README.md

     PeerA <-->|Direct peer-to-peer audio and video| PeerB
 ```

 The Socket.IO server is used only for connection setup.
 It relays room events, WebRTC offers and answers, and ICE candidates.
-After negotiation succeeds, audio and video travel directly between the two browsers.
+After negotiation succeeds, audio and video travel directly between the two browsers

 ## Call Flow